FabricMC/fabric-docs/develop/debugging.md

 All logger modes support multiple overloads; this way you can provide more information like a stack trace!
 :::

-When, in this case, the `TestItem` is used on an entity while the game is running, it will provide the values at this current state of the mod in the console of the currently used instance.
+For example, let's make sure that, when the `TestItem` is used on an entity, it will output its current state in console.

 @[code lang=java transcludeWith=:::problems:logger-usage-example](@/reference/latest/src/main/java/com/example/docs/debug/TestItem.java)